Front Raise Standing

 FAQ'S & FACTS ABOUT Front Raise Standing

-What Is A Barbell Front Raise?
+What Is A Cable Standing Front Raise?

-Why Do A Barbell Front Raise?
+Why Do A Cable Standing Front Raise?

-The front raise activates the anterior deltoid as the anterior deltoid is a primary flexor of the shoulder joint.
+The cable front raise activates the anterior deltoid as the anterior deltoid is a primary flexor of the shoulder joint.
 Activating the anterior deltoid contributes to the hypertrophy of the shoulder muscles, providing roundness around the front.

 Although it is primarily an exercise for aesthetics, front raises also serve as an auxiliary exercise that can increase strength involved in other multi-joint exercises.

-Anatomy Of A Barbell Front Raise
+Anatomy Of A Cable Standing Front Raise

 The deltoid is a thick, multipennate muscle that forms a curtain around the shoulder.
 It is the primary muscle involved with arm abduction and the anterior fibers are a primary shoulder flexor.
 When developed, the deltoids give the shoulder their round shape.
 The origin of the deltoid is located at the insertion of the trapezius, lateral third of the clavicle and the acromion spine of the scapula.
 Its insertion is located at the deltoid tuberosity of the humerus.

 The pectoralis major assists the deltoid with shoulder flexion.
-The pectoralis major originates at the sternal end of the clavicle, sternum and rib cartilage (ribs 1-6) with fibers converging at the insertion located at the greater tubercle of the humerus.
+The pectoralis major originates at the sternal end the clavicle, sternum and rib cartilage (ribs 1-6) with fibers converging at the insertion located at the greater tubercle of the humerus.

 The coracobrachialis assists the pectoralis major and anterior deltoid with shoulder flexion.
 It is a small muscle originating at the coracoid process of the scapula and inserting half way down the shaft of the humerus.